ivandustin/seeds/README.md

 If you love me, you will keep my commandments.

+###### John 15:5

+I am the vine.
+You are the branches.

+He who stays in me and I in him, he is the one that bears much fruit.

+Because without me, you can do nothing.

 ###### John 15:12

 This is my commandment, that you shall love one another, just as I love you.